pukkapies/urop2019/README.md

 ```
 python training.py waveform, --root-dir /srv/data/urop/tfrecords-waveform --config-path /srvdata/urop/config.json --lastfm-path /srv/data/urop/clean_lastfm.db --epochs 10 --cuda 0 1
 ```
-Yoy may control all the parameters within the config.json file.
+You may control all the parameters within the config.json file.

 If you prefer to use `training_gradtape.py`, it works the same way as above to start the training.